Miss World 2021: Top Model

 The finals of the Top Model competition was held at the T-Mobile Distrito on 6 December 2021, and the winner was officially announced via the Miss World Facebook page on 13 December 2021.
 The candidate who won the challenge will be included in the Top 40 and will compete at the finale on 16 March 2022.
-Olivia Yacé of Cote D'Ivoire won the challenge.
+Olivia Yacé of Côte d'Ivoire won the challenge.